-This communications plan is intended to address key annual communications needs of The Atlantic Salmon Conservation Foundation.
-It takes into account lessons learned in the first three year of operations, which included two rounds of salmon conservation grants.
+This communications plan is intended to address key annual communications needs of The Atlantic Salmon Conservation Foundation during 2011 and beyond.
+It takes into account lessons learned in the first four years of operations, which included three rounds of salmon conservation grants.

 Communications is an important part of the Foundation mandate for several reasons.
 First, is the on-going responsibility to inform the public, conservation groups and governments of the origins and role of the Foundation in funding eligible conservation initiatives.

 Secondly, to make available the results and findings of funded projects by adding to the body of knowledge respecting conservation of wild Atlantic salmon thereby helping to improve conservation results.
 Thirdly, and perhaps most importantly, is to encourage more contributing players to work together in partnership to improve conservation efforts.